controversial/wikipedia-map/README.md

 I suck at JavaScript, which is why I wrote a lot of the underlying code in Python.
 However, the main page is written mostly in JavaScript.
 It uses `vis.js` to display the graph.
 Every time a node is double-clicked, it uses `jQuery` to make an ajax request to the Flask API.
 The results are word-wrapped with [wordwrap](phpjs.org/functions/wordwrap)), and then stuck on nodes which are colored with [tinycolor](github.com/bgrins/TinyColor) (Honestly, the use of `jQuery`, `tinycolor` and `wordwrap` is *so* trivial that I'll probably just write it out in future versions.
 I used them temporarily to save me time writing it. :)

 #To Do
-- [ ] single clicking on a node will show a traceback of how you arrived at that node, kind of like breadcrumbs.
+- [x] single clicking on a node will show a traceback of how you arrived at that node, kind of like breadcrumbs.
 This will be accomplished by highlighting all nodes and edges taken in blues, instead of oranges.
+	- [ ] Only highlight edges directly in the path
 - [ ] mobile optimization?
 Not sure how easy it is with `vis.js`.
 - [x] `.gitignore`-ify the libraries directory, no reason for it to be in here when I didn't write that stuff.
 - [ ] Remove dependance on wordwrap, jQuery, and tinycolor